Summary

 All donated blood is screened for blood-borne diseases such as hepatitis and HIV.

 When a transfusion is given, it is important for a person to receive blood of a compatible (or matched) ABO and Rh group.
 However, in an emergency, if the required blood type is not known and there is not enough time to find out, a person may be given group O negative red blood cells.
-That is why O negative is known as the universal blood type and is in higher demand than any other blood type.
+O negative is the universal blood type because it can be given to anyone in emergency situations.
+It is therefore in higher demand than any other blood type.

 Blood carries oxygen and nutrients